marionettejs/backbone.marionette/docs/marionette.abstractview.md

 view.render(); //=> "I 100% think that Marionette is the coolest!";
 ```

-The `templateHelpers` can also be provided as a constructor parameter
+The `templateContext` can also be provided as a constructor parameter
-for any Marionette view class that supports the helpers.
+for any Marionette view class that supports the context methods.

 ```js
 var MyView = Marionette.View.extend({